octotep/securestore/docs/database.md

 ### Entries

 Each entry is a record of a site.
 An entry is identified by a UUIDv4.
+An entry is made up of two part, `meta.json` and `data.json`.

-List of things in a Entry:
+List of things in a Entry's metadata:

 - UUIDv4 for identification (string)
 - Name (string)
 - Website (string)
+- Folder (string)
+- Favorite (bool)

+List of things in an Entry's data:

+- UUIDv4 for identification (string)
 - Username (string)
 - Password (string)
 - Comments (string)
 - Extra fields (array of tuples: label(string), content(string))
 		- These could be useful to track specific things about each site in a more granular manner than just storing them in the comments box
-- Attachments (array of tuples: UUIDv4(string), Original file name(string))
+- Attachments (array of UUIDs: UUIDv4(string))
-		- Files can be attached to an entry, and they will be encrypted and stored alongside the entry information (and renamed, so as not to leak any metadata)
+		- Files can be attached to an entry, and they will be encrypted and stored separately (and renamed, so as not to leak any metadata)

+### Attachments

+Attachments are stored separate from entries in their own directory.
+Each attachment has it's own metadata.

+List of things in an Attachment's metadata:

+- UUIDv4 for identification (string)
+- Original name
+- Filetype

 ### History